sudodoki/slides/lviv-js-august-2016/everyday-beauty.md

 --

-## A bit about how git stores it's data
+## A bit about how git stores its data
 ### Should make it less abstract

 --